 In this article, we’ll discuss seven Gestalt laws or principles that directly apply to modern design, and share some examples of how they’re used in UI design.
 This isn’t an exhaustive list, but you’ll quickly begin to notice that there’s an overlap between many of the principles and that they all work together fluidly.
 Now let’s dive in.

 The figure-ground principle states that people instinctively perceive objects as either being in the foreground or the background.
 They either stand out prominently in the front (the figure) or recede into the back (the ground).

 In the image above, for example, your eye instantly sees a white apple sitting on a black background.

-When people use your website or mobile app, one of the first things they do one each screen is figure out what’s the figure and what’s the ground.
+When people use your website or mobile app, one of the first things they do on each screen is to determine which is the figure and which is the ground.

 The Basecamp homepage has a bunch of graphics, text, forms, and other information.
 And because of the figure-ground principle, you can immediately tell that you should focus on the content in the white foreground areas.

-For instance, in this image there appears to be two separate and distinct groups based on shape: the circles and the squares.
+For instance, in this image, there appear to be two separate and distinct groups based on shape: the circles and the squares.